Your Cart ()

 • Bolt it to a large wooden pallet

-Why secure a safe?
+Why Secure a Safe?

-To pull this off, you need a thick piece of steel slab, at least ¼ inches.
-You need that minimum thickness so that the slab is solid and rigid enough to not bend easily with the tools available to a burglar.
+You need a thick piece of steel slab, at least ¼ inches to pull this off.
+You need that minimum thickness so the slab is solid and rigid enough not to bend easily with the tools available to a burglar.
 The slab should also be wide enough to make it larger than your doorway.
-This makes it more difficult for the burglar to make it through your door even when the safe and slab are turned sideways.
+This makes it more difficult for the burglar to navigate your door even when the safe and slab are turned sideways.

 To pull this off, you need to mark the anchor holes of the safe on the steel slab and drill through them.
-After drilling holes, you can bolt down the safe to the slab with anchoring bolts, washers and secure them with a hex nut.
+After drilling holes, you can bolt down the safe to the slab with anchoring bolts and washers and secure them with a hex nut.
 This is a popular alternative to bolting a safe to the floor.

 If you are up for the task, you need a prying tool to pull out your floorboards.
 If the hardwood boards are too long, you can use a grinder to slice the floor and make your job easier.
 Once you have propped up enough floorboards to make space for your gun safe, it’s time to check for underlying mechanisms and pipes.
 You don’t want to damage them and incur a heavy repair bill.

-When you’re sure that there aren’t any pipes or mechanisms, place the safe and arrange the floorboards to seal it up.
+When you’re sure there aren’t any pipes or mechanisms, place the safe and arrange the floorboards to seal it up.
 You can also install a hidden window that blends with the regular floorboards and allows you easy access to the floorboards when necessary.

 5. Hide it behind an art piece or inside fake cabinets - Thanks to Hollywood, hiding safes behind art pieces and paintings is known to everyone on the planet, thief or not.
 However, you can confuse the intruders by using multiple paintings.

-You can also secure your safe by hiding it in one of the most inconspicuous places in your home, the kitchen.
+You can also secure your safe by hiding it in one of the most inconspicuous places in your home: the kitchen.
 Have a fake cabinet in your kitchen and bolt down your safe to a corner inside your cabinet.
-Moreover, it doesn’t need to be in the kitchen, it can be in any storage furniture.
+Moreover, it doesn’t need to be in the kitchen; it can be in any storage furniture.

 7. Hide it behind a fake wall - Even after being aware of this method through numerous movies, most gun owners and burglars don’t take it into account since it seems absurd.
 However, it’s a viable method and a professional can make a fake wall so that you have a perfect hiding spot for your safe.
 If the thief can’t find the location of the safe, it’s impossible to steal it.

 9. Bolt the safe to large wooden pallets - Another great way to secure your safe is to bolt it to large wooden pallets.
-They are thick, heavy, and large enough to not slide through the doorway.
-The thief would need to deconstruct the pallet if they want to take it out and that’s a daunting and time-consuming task.
+They are thick, heavy, and large enough not to slide through the doorway.
+The thief would need to deconstruct the pallet if they want to take it out, and that’s a daunting and time-consuming task.

-Why is it necessary to secure a safe?
+Why is it Necessary to Secure a Safe?

 Shotguns and handguns for home and personal safety are as expensive as they come.
 However, if you are a gun owner who has quite a collection of limited edition antique guns and rifles, then your gun safe becomes an obvious target.
 The same goes for home safes if you have precious valuables inside them.
 Especially so if you live in a troubled neighborhood.
 Hence, you must protect and secure your gun safely.

-When not to bolt a safe to the floor?
+When Not to Bolt a Safe to the Floor?

 Moreover, if you have wooden frames with hardwood flooring, it would be pointless to bolt your safe to the floor.
 Wooden floors and hardwood boards provide much less resistance compared to concrete floors when thieves try to rip out the safe from the floor.
 Let’s check out the pros and cons of securing a safe without bolting it to the floor: